Baker’s cysts

 - magnetic resonance imaging (MRI)

-These techniques make it easier to detect changes in joints or tissue, for example.
+These techniques make it easier to detect changes to the joints or tissue.
 Small cysts are also easier to see on an ultrasound scan.

 How are Baker’s cysts treated?

 Anti-inflammatory pain medication and physiotherapy may also help.
-The goal of physiotherapy is to keep th knee mobile and to stabilize it.
+The goal of physiotherapy is to keep the knee mobile and to stabilize it.
 This is achieved through targeted training of the leg muscles.

 - Leib AD, Roshan A, Foris LA, Varacallo M. Baker's Cyst.
 [Updated 2020 July 17].
 In: StatPearls [Internet].
 Treasure Island (FL).
 StatPearls Publishing; 2021 Jan-.
 Aufgerufen am 28.05.2021.